 Once payment is made the CFA take the invoice for confirmation of payment at billing Office.

 After confirmation of payment of all TICTS dues, CFA presents at customer service the Tax invoice, truck registration card, driver’s license and his TICTS ID for delivery booking.

 TICTS customer service checks if there is any additional storage before making any booking.
 If there is an additional storage, an MPS (Miscellaneous Port Storage Invoice) shall be raised.

 Once TICTS is satisfied with all documentations, the CFA is advised of the available Booking slots for selection.

 (C) BOOKING SLOTS

-Booking Slots are created by the Landside Manager’s office on a daily basis in nGen (TICTS new operating terminal system.)
+Booking Slots are created automatically in nGen (TICTS new operating terminal system.)
 These slots are for all Terminal Bookings i.e. Road Deliveries, TRA Verification, and Truck Loading at RMG and Rail Wagons.
 Depending on the present yard containers density,

 TICTS open Slots as follows.
 (All figures are Per Day)